Belagir/unstandard/README.md

 And the C standard library, of course.
 Tested on Linux.

 > [1] : the makefile uses `gcc` as the compiler.
-You can overide this whan calling make : `make CC='your-favorite-compiler'`
+You can overide this when calling make : `make CC='your-favorite-compiler'`

 ## Usage

 ### Integration

-Add this git repo as a submodule of your own project (or just clone it), and initialise it.
-Once this is done, `make` the library : this will yield a collection of `libunstandard.a` file in a new `unstandard/bin/` directory.
+Add this git repo as a submodule of your own project (or just clone it), and initialize it.
+Once this is done, `make` the library : this will yield the `libunstandard.a` file in a new `unstandard/bin/` directory.
 Link against it with your favourite toolchain and include the headers present in `unstandard/inc/`, and you are good to go.

 ```bash
 git submodule add git@github.com:Belagir/unstandard.git